X-Men: Nation X

 "Nation X" (also known as "X-Men: Nation X") is a 2009–2010 crossover storyline published by Marvel Comics featuring the X-Men.
 Published in the aftermath of the "Utopia" storyline and dealing with the return of Magneto, the story appeared across several different books, including Uncanny X-Men #515–522, Nation X #1–4 and X-Men: Legacy #228–230.
-Its writers include James Asmus, Matt Fraction, Grace Randolph, Scott Snyder, Simon Spurrier, and Chris Yost, and its artists include Leonard Kirk, Mike Allred, Terry Dodson, Greg Land and Whilce Portacio.
+Its writers include James Asmus, Matt Fraction, Grace Randolph, Scott Snyder, Simon Spurrier, and Christopher Yost, and its artists include Leonard Kirk, Mike Allred, Terry Dodson, Greg Land and Whilce Portacio.

 Premise

-The storyline dealt with the aftermath of the "Utopia" and the return of Magneto.
-Along with the main run in Uncanny X-Men, a 4-issue anthology series title Nation X was released along with Nation X: X-Factor One Shot.
-Also the Deadpool arc "Want You to Want Me" acts as an unofficial tie-in to the main storyline.
+The storyline dealt with the aftermath of the "Utopia" storyline and the return of Magneto.
+Along with the main run in Uncanny X-Men, a four-issue anthology series title Nation X was released along with Nation X: X-Factor one-shot.
+Additionally, the Deadpool arc "Want You to Want Me" acts as an unofficial tie-in to the main storyline.

 Plot synopsis

 Deadpool

-Since Deadpool becomes super rich he has no need for being a mercenary and tried to be pirate, which he soon gave up on.
+Since Deadpool becomes super rich he has no need for being a mercenary and tried to be a pirate, which he soon gave up on.
 Instead, he decides to help the X-Men on Utopia.
 Cyclops disagrees instantly, but Deadpool is later put on the team on probation, under the watchful eye of Domino.
 Deadpool decides to help the X-Men by settling a dispute between Mercury and her father (paid by Norman Osborn to make the X-Men look bad).
 Deadpool hunts the man down and threatens to kill him only for the man to also be hunted down by H.A.M.M.E.R.
 Deadpool pretends to be the bad guy and is willingly defeated by the X-Men, making them look like heroes again.
 Deadpool then leaves, while Cyclops admits that Wade "has some skill".